 When you like to go out of your way to help people, you build trust and make long-lasting partnerships that go beyond just selling software.

 You can also attract new business opportunities.
 Sometimes, you don’t need to sell a product (you might not even have a product yet), you need to sell a vision.

-Check out what Roland Bavington, Customer Success Executive at Oracle said about what he realized in the middle of a meeting that included a Customer Success professional pitch: “What the customer was super interested in was how we were going to deliver a working system that did what they wanted.
+“What the customer was super interested in was how we were going to deliver a working system that did what they wanted.
 This was before I even heard of customer success; I could see how the senior people sat up and listened, and it made me want to find out more.”

 Top Customer Success Managers are passionate about developing customer relationships that promote retention and loyalty.
 They enjoy working closely with customers to ensure they’re satisfied with the services they receive and to improve upon areas of dissatisfaction.